-Credit: 3(3-0); ECTS: 8.0The aim of this course is to introduce the basic of quantum information theory with an emphasis on quantum cryptography and quantum algorithms.
-A short review of classical information theory.
 Basic notions of quantum mechanics: Hilbert spaces, postulates of quantum mechanics, qubits, density operator, entanglement, EPR and Bell inequality.
 Quantum gates, quantum circuits.
 Quantum Fourier transform.
-Quantum algorithms: Deutsch`s, Deutsch-Jozsa, Grover`s and Shor`s algorithms.
+Quantum algorithms: Deutsch's, Deutsch-Jozsa, Grover`s and Shor's algorithms.
 Quantum cryptography: quantum key distribution, BB84, B92, and EPR protocols.

 Credit: 3(3-0); ECTS: 8.0Formal techniques for design and analysis of algorithms, methods for specifying algorithms,proving an algorithm´s correctness, basics of algorithmic efficiency, asymptotic notations and basic efficiency classes, computational complexity, complexity classes P, NP,NP-completeness/hardness, mathematical analysis of algorithms, divide-and-conquer, space and time trade-offs, and number-theoretical algorithms.